helium/HIP/0051-helium-dao.md

 1. HNT remains the unit of buy-and-burn in order to maintain the HNT flywheel.
    Data Credits are universal, in that they can be created by burning HNT and are usable across any WNP.
-2. Mining rewards for hotspots in a given WNP are distributed in the corresponding WNT
+2. Mining rewards for Hotspot in a given WNP are distributed in the corresponding WNT
 3. WNTs can be traded on secondary markets but are redeemable for HNT as per the primary market defined by its bonding curve.
 New WNTs can be minted by